 Your company is based in a state with legal marijuana, and recently the drug testing protocol has been altered to combat the rising positivity rates.
 Strict drug-free workplace and random screening policies are now in place, meaning a shift in the habits of some of your co-workers.
 You overhear a discussion during lunch about trying out synthetic marijuana, “because they’re not testing for that.
 It’s just fake weed.”

 There is a lot of confusion surrounding synthetic cannabinoids.
 Is it pretty much the same as standard cannabis?
-If a state has legalized marijuana, are synthetic products legal, too?
+If a state has legalized cannabis, are manufactured products legal, too?
 Let’s debunk some of the myths about synthetic versions of the drug.

 What is Synthetic Marijuana?

 Many people believe the product is like natural marijuana, but in reality, it is much more dangerous.
 Synthetic marijuana, commonly known as K-2 or Spice, is actually made from dried plant material and herbs that are sprayed with synthetic cannabinoids.
 The cannabinoids are part of a drug group called new psychoactive substances and are highly addictive – they produce similar effects to the natural THC found in marijuana but affect brain receptors much differently.
 According to a study conducted in 2008, synthetic cannabinoids are often found to be 100 times stronger than THC.